 Initially, the question caught me off guard.
-I can understand that my time is valuable, but seriously, who really cares the value of each minute?
+I can understand that my time is valuable, but seriously, who really cares about the value of each minute?
 After some consideration, I decided it couldn’t hurt to answer the question and subsequently determined that my time was worth $2.00 a minute.
 This translated to $120 an hour or $249,600 a year.
 Later, I revised my goal to $7 a minute or $873,600 a year.
 The value of each minute of my time became a driving force and motivator for the success I have experienced in my business and life, and the best news is that it can be for you too!

 Therefore, you should always be saying “yes” to your goals and HVAs (high value activities).
-You also need to say “yes” to the most productive course of action.
-Say “yes” to the choice that helps you stretch to the next level.
-When you say “yes” to these types of choices, you are saying “no” to the wrong choice.
-You are saying “no” to LVAs (low value activities), which have low value and low impact.
+And, say “yes” to the most productive course of action.
+This includes saying “yes” to the choice that helps you stretch to the next level.
+When you make these types of choices, you are making the right choice.
+You are committing to delegate LVAs (low value activities) and remove NVAs (non value activities), which have low value and low impact.
 They are often useless tasks that waste time.
-You are saying “no” to distractions that lead you away from your goals.
-You are saying “no” to anything that is holding you back from reaching your destination.
+You are saying “no” to distractions that lead you away from your goals and hold you back from reaching your destination.

 You need to continually ask yourself this questions, “Will this action move me closer to the achievement of my goal?”
 When you choose the right action and understand the value of each minute, you can’t help but improve your results.

-For additional time management strategies, access our Insider Resource here:
+For additional time management strategies, access our insider resource here: